-The following is a review of 1917 — Directed by Sam Mendes.
+The following is a short review of Watchmen — Created by Damon Lindelof.

 Alan Moore’s Watchmen is one of the most beloved comic book stories ever made.
 It is one of those graphic novels that comic book readers have been championing for decades, and it has been notoriously difficult to adapt.
 Zack Snyder tried and succeeded (to some extent) with his 2009 adaptation, which, of note, changed the ending of Moore’s story.
 Moore, infamously, is unwilling to endorse or watch adaptations of Watchmen, but I think it is time for the celebrated comic book writer to change his tune.
 Because Damon Lindelof (LOST; The Leftovers) has made a sequel to the iconic graphic novel that deals with timely issues and which also subverts all of the right tropes.
 Continue reading “REVIEW: Watchmen (2019 – Limited Series)”→

 The 2010s have come to an end.
 Soon I will be posting several additional top ten lists on the best films of the previous decade.
 But, first, I have to close out last year in the right way with this top ten films of 2019-list.
 So, sit back, relax, and take a look at what films I think were the very best in a quite strong year for movies.
 Continue reading “Top Ten Films of 2019”→

 This is it.
 We are finally here where it all matters.
 This is where I highlight the best technical achievements and performances of the year.
 This is where I get a chance to recognize all of my favorite films that I saw this past year.
 As always, I also have a lifetime achievement film award at the end of the post, so don’t forget about that one.
 For the full list of nominees, go here.
 Continue reading “7th I’m Jeffrey Rex Awards, Part Two – 2019”→